Bram Weinstein: Career

+Weinstein was born c.
+1973 in Silver Spring, Maryland, later attending Springbrook High School.
 Prior to working for ESPN, Weinstein was a sports radio personality in Washington, D.C., working as the lead beat reporter for the Washington Redskins on Triple X ESPN Radio.
 He was the sideline reporter during radio game broadcasts, co-hosted Redskins Lunch and Redskins Radio and hosted The Bram Weinstein Show.
 Weinstein previously worked for CNN's Washington Bureau, KHAS-TV in Hastings, Nebraska and WTEM in Washington, D.C.
-In 2020, he joined the Washington Football Team to become their play by play radio broadcaster, serving alongside analyst DeAngelo Hall and host Julie Donaldson.
+He joined the National Football League (NFL)'s Washington Commanders as their play by play radio broadcaster in August 2020 and the National Women's Soccer League (NWSL)'s Washington Spirit in May 2024.

-Personal
+Personal life

-A native of Maryland, Weinstein was raised in a conservative Jewish household.
+Weinstein was raised Jewish.
 He is married with two children.
 He graduated from Springbrook High School in Silver Spring, Maryland.
 He continued his education at American University in Washington, D.C., where he was a member of the Sigma Alpha Mu fraternity and graduated with a bachelor's degree in broadcast journalism in 1995.